octokit/oauth-app.js/CONTRIBUTING.md

 Besides publishing a new version to npm, semantic-release also creates a git tag and release on GitHub, generates changelogs from the commit messages and puts them into the release notes.

-Before the publish it runs the `npm run build` script which creates a `pkg/` folder with distributions for browsers, node and Typescript definitions.
+Before the publish it runs the `npm run build` script which creates a `pkg/` folder with distributions for browsers, node and TypeScript definitions.
 The contents of the `pkg/` folder are published to the npm registry.

 If the pull request looks good but does not follow the commit conventions, use the <kbd>Squash & merge</kbd> button.